tralph3/Cue-Maker/README.md

-# PSX Cue Maker
+# Cue Maker
-A simple and easy to use program that fetches the original .cue files for your PSX roms.
+A simple and easy to use program that fetches the original .cue files for your roms.

 # Usage
 This program will work with the following extensions: